'The Big Bopper'

 Each cable drum contained 3 miles of overhead weighing 32 tons and were manufactured by The Whitecross Company Ltd for export to Scandinavia.

 You can see this exact location today by clicking HERE.

-After it's long journey from the Whessoe Engineering works at Darlington the 'Big Bopper' is pictured parked up enroute to Liverpool docks beside the A580 East Lancs Road.
+Picture No 3.
+After it's long journey from the Whessoe Engineering works at Darlington the 'Big Bopper' parks up en route to Liverpool docks beside the A580 East Lancs Road.